mahoney1/commercialpaper/tutorial2-queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension.md

+# Tutorial 2/3: "Enhancing the Commercial Paper contract, add extensive queries using the IBM Blockchain VS Code extension"

 ## Introduction

 This tutorial, the second in the [series](https://developer.ibm.com/series/blockchain-running-enhancing-commercial-paper-smart-contract/) follows on from the [first tutorial](https://developer.ibm.com/tutorials/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension/) with the focus on further development of the commercial paper smart contract use case: ie. adding queries, both simple and advanced.

 You will add the code as part of the tutorial, then upgrade the smart contract and test it out in your local 'Commerce' network started in tutorial 1.
 Once you're happy, you can proceed to the third tutorial, where you will take this smart contract and deploy to a fully running IBM Blockchain Platform 'Commerce' 3-organization network.
-You will use the [IBM Blockchain Ansible collection](https://github.com/IBM-Blockchain/ansible-collection/blob/master/README.md), to automate provisioning of this 3-organization Commerce network in a 30-day free Kubernetes cluster in IBM Cloud.
-This collection is fully-scripted for you; all you have to do is get your free cluster, then 'press the button'.
-Once provisioned, you interact with the contract using 1) the IBM Blockchain Platform VS Code extension and 2) application clients (provided for you).
-The last part of the tutorial will see you using a HTML 5 client app to render asset history reports showing the full lifecycle of an asset.
-If you want to read more on IBM Blockchain Ansible collections, including a tutorial - check it out [here](https://ibm-blockchain.github.io/ansible-collection/)

 **Overview**